-Do lab grown diamonds have resale value?
-Are lab grown diamonds a good investment?
+Do lab produced diamonds have resale value?
+Are they a good investment?

 Great question.
 It’s hard to see into the future, but in general, our honest opinion is not as much as natural diamonds.

-On the other hand, valuing lab grown diamonds is tough, because wholesale prices have been falling in the last few years as more supply has come into the diamond industry.
-Our general opinion is that we expect them to fall more over the next few months or years as more supply becomes available, before diamond prices settle down.
+On the other hand, valuing lab grown diamonds is tough because wholesale prices have been falling in the last few years as more supply has come into the diamond industry.
+Our general opinion is that we expect them to fall more over the next few years as more supply becomes available before diamond prices settle down.

-Lab created diamonds should definitely be less expensive than a natural diamond of the same quality in the first place, though.
+Lab-created diamonds should definitely be less expensive than natural diamonds of the same quality in the first place, though.

 How are lab created diamonds made exactly?

-There are two ways you can create a diamond in a lab: Chemical Vapor Deposition (CVD diamonds) and High Pressure High Temperature (HPHT).
+There are two ways you can create a diamond in a lab: Chemical Vapor Deposition (CVD diamonds) and High-Pressure High Temperature (HPHT).
 Typically the method of creation doesn't matter...at the end of the process, you still get a beautiful diamond!

 The HPHT method is the closest to the natural process - it crystallizes carbon through (wait for it) high pressure and high temperatures.
 This is similar to the heat and pressure deep within the Earth.
 Fun fact: General Electric was the first to successfully grow diamonds in 1954 using this method (besides Mother Nature who precedes them by just a few billion years).
 Since this is the more expensive process, it's usually reserved to create lab-grown melee.

-How is this different to diamond simulants and synthetics?
+How is this different from diamond simulants and synthetics?

 ‘Synthetic diamond’ usually refers to a lab grown diamond.
-And yes lab grown diamonds are ‘real diamonds’.
-They are chemically the same.
+And yes lab-created diamonds are ‘real diamonds’.
+Lab grown diamonds are chemically the same.
 Synthetic doesn’t sound as nice so not used as much.
 A ‘simulant’ usually refers to something like a moissanite or cubic zirconia.
 These are not chemically diamonds, but are designed to look like real diamonds - but are easily identified by professionals as fakes.

 In our opinion, three things matter when deciding between a natural, mined diamond and lab created diamond:

-A natural diamond is still the safe choice that the majority of people choose, and women are less likely to object to.
+A natural diamond is a safe choice.
 While you will never resell it for more than you paid, you’ll roughly see prices in line for the same diamond next year, and the diamond should store the majority of its value into the future.